You want smart political talk without the meltdowns?

 And so I can't say, you know, here are all of the things you can do.

-I think the number one thing that they could obviously do is do a 180 energy policy.
+I think the number one thing that they could obviously do is do a 180 on energy policy.

-It doesn't mean we're gonna stop with our green initiatives, but now we realize that human flourishing depends on having access to energy and the world hasn't made these you know appropriate investments.
+But now we realize that human flourishing depends on having access to energy, and the world hasn't made these appropriate investments.

-We've gone the wrong direction.
+We've gone in the wrong direction.

-So now we're gonna do a one eighty.
+So now we're going to do a 180.

 He can take full credit for it if he wants.

-But that's the number one thing because obviously that flows through everything.
+But that's the number one thing, because obviously that flows through everything.

-You know, it it impacts not just gasoline, it it impacts goods getting from point to point A to point B. It has all kinds of derivative products that affect our food supply and everything else.
+It has all kinds of derivative products that affect our food supply and everything else.

 I mean, it's so critical.

-That's easily the first thing I would do.
+If I had to come in and do a cleanup, that's easily the first thing I would do.

 That would be a good start, right?

-And he did with New Gingrich, and he passed this thing called uh on top of welfare reform, a balanced budget amendment.
+And he passed this thing called, on top of welfare reform, a balanced budget amendment.

 I know that's a foreign concept for the younger listeners out there right now, but you had Republicans and Democrats come together and say that we are actually going to try to operate where we have a budget surplus and they achieved it.

-Is that possible ever again, or Republicans and Democrats just too power hungry that they're just gonna spend what they're gonna spend to stay in power?
+Or are Republicans and Democrats just too power hungry that they're just going to spend what they're going to spend to stay in power?

-Um, you know, you have to hope that there's some group of people who have the will power to come in and say we're not going to be these political animals.
+You know, you have to hope that there's some group of people who have the will power to come in and say we're not going to be these political animals.

-It's the same kind of thing With balancing the budget.
+It's the same kind of thing with balancing the budget.

-You may lose out on that little benefit you get, but long term it's for our economic security and your economic security.
+You may lose out on that little benefit you get, but long term, it's for our economic security and your economic security.

 So it would be wonderful.